thubZai/thubZai.github.io/_pages/about.md

 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Ilya Sutskever, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**
-📚Books(have read and recommended!): Eat That Frog, The Alchemist, Ikigai, Brave New World, Fahrenheit 451.
+📚Books(have read and recommended!): Eat That Frog, Cosmos, Ikigai, Brave New World, Fahrenheit 451, Astrophysics for people in a hurry.
 🎥Channels like Kurzgesagt, StarTalk, TED, Hamza, Discover Connection, The Infographics Show, Veritasium and Bright Side.

 ## 👇Interesting Podcasts/Documentries/Projects